bloombar/example-course-materials/slides/sample-presentation.md

 ## Concept

-This presentation includes notes on how this example course website, including these slides, was created.
+This presentation includes notes on how this example course website, including these slides, was created using standard software development tools.

 --

-- The contents are entirely written in [Markdown](#markdown) and stored on [GitHub](#github).
+- The contents are entirely written in [Markdown](#markdown).

 --

-- The contents of this presentation are stored in the file named `slides`/`sample-presentation.md`.
+- These files are stored on [GitHub](#github).

 --

-- In fact, any Markdown file placed within the `slides` directory will automatically be converted into a presentation.
+- [GitHub Pages](#github-pages) automatically publishes the Markdown documents as a web site.

 --

-- Markdown documents placed outside of the `slides` directory will be displayed as regular web pages, e.g. the example [course schedule](../../) and [syllabus](../../syllabus/).
+- [Remark.js](#remarkjs) automatically converts some of those Markdown documents into slide presentations, like this one.

+--

+- The same tools used to create the course website can be used by students to complete their assignments using [GitHub Classroom](#github-classroom)

 ---